gatsbyjs/gatsby/docs/blog/2019-05-02-how-to-build-a-blog-with-wordpress-and-gatsby-part-3/index.md

 canonicalLink: https://www.iamtimsmith.com/blog/how-to-build-a-blog-with-wordpress-and-gatsby-part-3/
 ---

-> Note: This is part two in a series of posts about Gatsby.js and WordPress.
+> Note: This is part two in a series of posts about Gatsby and WordPress.
 You can find [Part One here](/blog/2019-04-26-how-to-build-a-blog-with-wordpress-and-gatsby-part-1), and [Part Two here](/blog/2019-04-30-how-to-build-a-blog-with-wordpress-and-gatsby-part-2).

-In the third part of this series about WordPress and Gatsby.js, you will be creating pages using templates and components with data from WordPress.
+In the third part of this series about WordPress and Gatsby, you will be creating pages using templates and components with data from WordPress.

 So far, I've talked about what themes and plugins to use for a WordPress backend and why.
 You have also created a new Gatsby site and set it up to create routes for your blog posts programmatically.
 You will be using the same skills for some of the things in this post since you probably want to have a default template for your static pages.
-After that, you'll create React.js components in the `/pages` directory which will replace the default template for the desired pages, in this case your home page.
+After that, you'll create React components in the `/pages` directory which will replace the default template for the desired pages, in this case your home page.

 ## Creating a page template